Michael Mason (cricketer): International career

 Michael Mason was part of the New Zealand squad for the tour of England in 2008.
 He took 3 wickets against Essex and was 12th man against England Lions.
 He was part of the New Zealand squad for the 2007 Cricket World Cup.

 After cricket

-Following retirement in 2012, Mason began coaching the Manawatu senior team as well as the junior rep teams out of Palmerston North.
-Mason currently resides in Palmerston North, Manawatu, and works as a builder.
+Following retirement in 2012, Mason began coaching the Manawatu senior team and Palmerston North junior rep teams.